mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 app:db Connected to the database... +0ms
 ```

 So, this is a shortcut to set an *environment variable*, in this case *DEBUG*, and run the application at the same time.
-And one last thing
+And one last thing,in this particular demo, I created two debugging functions, *startup and db* debugger.
+But in a real -world scenario, you may not necessarily need multiple debugging functions in the same file or in the same module.
+If that's the case, you can simplify your code by changing the name of the *debugger* function to *debug*.

+For example, in this file, let's say we don't have any database work, so I'm going to delete it.
+We only want to write debugging messages about the application startup, so, let's delete the *dbDebugger* function.
+Now, we can rename this function, *startupDebugger*  to *debug*.